FA541 Applied Statistics with Applications in Finance

 Prerequisites

-Students require sound understanding of probability gathered through an undergraduate class such as MA222 or equivalent.
-Also students must have the ability to program in R. Please consider taking FE515 if you are not familiar with R.
+A sound understanding of probability gathered through an undergraduate class such as MA222 or QF 212 or equivalent.
+FE540 is a co-requisite if such knowledge has gaps.
+Students have to know to program using R. Please consider taking FE515 if R is an issue.

 Course Outcome